 Learning bad habits over time will lead you down a dark road that offers no results.

 The goal of lifting is to be able to do it for life.
 You do not want to end your lifting career early because you used bad form.

 The dumbbell reverse lunge is a basic human movement pattern that is typically butchered in the gym.
-When performed correctly you will build the legs of a stallion.

 Great form leads to fantastic results.

 The People’s Trainer

 Join our mailing list and be first to get the latest news.